 The leafminers Liriomyza sativae and L. trifolii are common throughout California.
 Both species can reach damaging levels quite rapidly if certain disruptive insecticides are used repeatedly.
 Liriomyza trifolii, which appeared in the state in the late 1970s to early 1980s, is resistant to a wide spectrum of pesticides and has been the most common leafminer pest of tomatoes since 1990.

 The three leafminer species are similar in life history.
 Eggs are inserted in leaves and larvae feed between leaf surfaces, creating a meandering track or "mine."
 At high population levels, entire leaves may be covered with mines.
 Mature larvae leave the mines, dropping to the ground to pupate.
 The life cycle takes only 2 weeks in warm weather; there are seven to ten generations a year.
 All three species feed on a wide variety of crops and weeds; development continues all year and the population moves from one host to another as new host plants become available.

 Leafminer feeding results in serpentine mines (slender, white, winding trails); heavily mined leaflets have large whitish blotches.
 Leaves injured by leafminers drop prematurely; heavily infested plants may lose most of their leaves.
 If it occurs early in the fruiting period, defoliation can reduce yield and fruit size and expose fruit to sunburn.
 Pole tomatoes, which have a long fruiting period, are more vulnerable than other tomato crops.
 Leafminers are normally a pest of late summer tomatoes and can reach high numbers.

 The most important aspect of leafminer management is conserving their natural enemies, which are often killed by broad-spectrum insecticides applied for other tomato pests.
-Reduce the risk of leafminer outbreaks by applying insecticides for fruit pests only when monitoring shows treatment is needed and by choosing insecticides that will not destroy the leafminer parasites.
+Reduce the risk of leafminer outbreaks by applying insecticides for fruit pests only when monitoring shows treatment is needed and by choosing insecticides that are least likely to harm leafminer parasites.

 Organically Acceptable Methods